Brundibár

 Recommended age range: 10-18 years

-The show is introduced by a presentation by Elisabetta Lipeti and by the screening of the documentary Terezín, the City Hitler Gave to the Jews curated by Michele Bongiorno, directed by Jan Ronca (© Bongiorno Productions - All rights reserved).
+The show is introduced by a presentation by Elisabetta Lipeti (January 24) and Bruno Maida (January 25), and by the screening of the documentary Terezín, the City Hitler Gave to the Jews curated by Michele Bongiorno, directed by Jan Ronca (© Bongiorno Productions - All rights reserved).